---->

 Einstein largely ignored Newton black-box theory and the wider

 cover of Newton physics.
+He seems not to have substantially studied Newton, and still less Gilbert.
 Yet Einstein confidently claimed that he

 had disproved the basics of all Newton theory - and Einstein